xjwu1024/PPT/README.md

 macs:2.944411999GFLOPs
 * Acc@1 79.498 Acc@5 94.722 loss 0.913
 ```
-Noticed: Throughput will also be evaluated, although this metric is significantly impacted by hardware.
-You can compare the performance of PPT with the original DeiT-S to assess their effectiveness.
+**Noticed:** Throughput will also be evaluated, although this metric is significantly impacted by hardware.
+You can compare the performance of PPT with the original models to assess their effectiveness.

 ### Training